hish22/depoty/README.md

 ## 📝 Usage

+> [!IMPORTANT]
+> Depoty should be used in a terminal with administrator privileges (Run as Administrator) to ensure proper functionality.

 Once installed, follow these steps to use Depoty:

 1. Initialization: Run the following command to start the initialization process: